FixMyBerlin/rsv-dossier/src/radschnellwege/README.md

 ### Stakeholders & Roles

 Every organization / institution CAN be part of the `stakeholders` attribute.
-Every stakeholder MUST have an role.
-Since `stakeholders` and `roles` are an array there can be multiple stakeholder holding the same role.
+Every stakeholder MUST have a role.
+Since `stakeholders` and `roles` are an array, there can be multiple stakeholder holding the same role.
 Stakeholders are also available in _Detail segments_.

 **Example:**